 All K-12 schools open for in-person classes.
 Schools must complete and publish a COVID-19 safety plan.
 Masks not required for students or staff.

 All locations open, with curbside pickup also available at Albany, Centerville, Castro Valley, Dublin, Fremont Main, Newark, San Lorenzo, and Union City libraries.
-Masks required inside all library branches.
+Masks optional inside all library branches.

 Hair salons and barbershops, non-medical massages, skin care, waxing services, tattoo, piercings and non-medical electrolysis can operate indoors.

 All county-operated parks, picnic areas, outdoor fitness equipment, basketball courts playgrounds, dog parks and outdoor recreation facilities are open.
 Information about different county parks and their status can be found at the link.